10 Harmless Snakes Living In Thailand

 © Wikimedia Commons User: Join2manish – CC BY-SA 4.0

 Oriental ratsnakes do have a particularly demented method of killing their mammal prey: sitting on them.
-However, given that they weigh 5.5 pounds at a length of 2.3 metres, there’s no need to worry.
-This fast, agile snake has a diet split between mammals and amphibians, and the only danger is if you pick one up, forcing them to thrash and bite to free themselves.
+However, given that they only weigh 5.5 pounds at a length of 2.3 metres, there’s no need for us humans to worry.

 5 Red bamboo snake